njsharma848/de_interview_prep/guidance.md

 1. **When the failures happen, will you know about it?**

-a. **You learn about observability: logging, monitoring, alerting**
+- **You learn about observability: logging, monitoring, alerting**

 2. **What happens when the pipeline fails?**

-a. **You learn about fault-tolerance: can be the pipeline self-heal, is there any corrupt data when retry happens (idempotency).
+- **You learn about fault-tolerance: can be the pipeline self-heal, is there any corrupt data when retry happens (idempotency).
 Can I backfill the data?**

 3. **When the volume data increases, how do you deal with it?**

-a. **You learn about resource planning: does the solution support horizontal scaling, and how many resources should I add to ensure the data latency requirement**
+- **You learn about resource planning: does the solution support horizontal scaling, and how many resources should I add to ensure the data latency requirement**

 4. **When bad records appear, what will you do?**

-a. **You learn about data quality.**
+- **You learn about data quality.**

 ...